SETI/rms-opus/opus/application/apps/help/api_guide.md

         instrument=Cassini+ISS&order=COISSfilter,-observationduration,opusid

-Note that if `opusid` does not appear in the sort order list, it will automatically be added at the end.
-Since all OPUS IDs are unique, this guarantees the resulting order is deterministic.

 --------------------------------------------------------------------------------

 <h1 id="apicalls">API Calls</h1>

-Note that some JSON returns may contain data that is not detailed in this document.
-This data is usually provided for backwards compatibility with legacy applications and should **not** be relied on for new development.

 <h2 id="returnformats">Return Formats</h2>

-All API calls take a suffix `.fmt` specifying the format in which to return data.
+All API calls take a suffix `.[fmt]` specifying the format in which to return data.
 Possible values are:

 * **json**: Return all data in a JSON structure.
 This is most useful for programs wanting to process the returned data directly.
+Note that some JSON returns may contain data that is not detailed in this document.
+This data is usually provided for backwards compatibility with legacy applications and should **not** be relied on for new development.
 * **csv**: Return all data in a comma-separated value (CSV) file, suitable for import into a spreadsheet program.
 * **html**: Return all data as an HTML document.
 This is most useful when viewing directly in a browser.
-Note that the returned HTML has minimal formatting.
+Note that the returned HTML has minimal formatting and does not include any header or `body` tags.
 * **zip**: Return all data as a ZIP file.

 Not all API calls provide results in all formats.
 The formats supported are listed with each call.